In Response to COVID-19

 - Select and read the appropriate pages ( Recombinant DNA or Pathogens, Select Agents, and Human Cells/Tissues or Toxic/Hazardous Chemicals), then download and complete the relevant registration form.
 Forms must be completed electronically, not handwritten.

 - Carefully read all instructions in the registration materials, as important and helpful

 - The Vice Provost for Research and Sponsored Programs is responsible for administering the Biosafety and Chemical Safety Committee and

 Office of Research and Sponsored Programs Administration (ORSPA) or submit it via email to email@example.com as an attachment (Word document file).
 Print out and submit the signature page with

-organs, tissues, or cell lines of human origin) you need to consult the Blood borne Pathogen Control Plan Training Module and schedule training through the ETSU Health and Safety Office.
+organs, tissues, or cell lines of human origin) you need to consult the Bloodborne Pathogen Policy and schedule training through the ETSU Health and Safety Office.

 - If your protocol involves the use of human subjects, you are required to submit a

-- If your protocol involves the use of animals, you are required to submit an "Animal Study Protocol" form to the University Committee on Animal Care and to complete a mandatory online training course and exam and tour of the animal
+Study Protocol" form to the Institutional Animal Care and Use Committee and to complete a mandatory online training course and exam and tour of the animal

 - Investigators should consult the ETSU Chemical Hygiene Plan for handling procedures when using potentially hazardous chemicals.